syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ## Cancel dragging for particular row

 Dragging can be disabled for a particular row by handling the `QueryRowDragging` event using conditions based on [QueryRowDraggingReason](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.QueryRowDraggingReason.html).
-Refer following code sample to disable dragging for particular row.

 {% tabs %}
 {% highlight c# %}